uday-009/uday-009/README.md

 # 💫 About Me:
-a passionate software developer specializing in front-end development
+Hi 👋!
+My name is Uday Maroju and I'm a passionate software developer specializing in front-end development

 ## 🌐 Socials: